Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 The Bottom Line

 The Skyliner is one of the best transportation additions Disney has made in years.
 It's reliable, enjoyable, and genuinely useful for guests at the connected resorts.
+For park-specific details, see our guides to getting to EPCOT and getting to Hollywood Studios.

 But it's not always the fastest option.
 The best transportation choice depends on the time of day, weather conditions, and how the lines look when you're ready to travel.
-This guide gives you the knowledge to evaluate your options — what you can't know from an article is what's happening at the station right now.
+The Skyliner runs on different schedules depending on the day, and conditions change fast.
+For help making that call — whether you're planning a trip months out or standing at the station right now — see how the app handles Skyliner routing.

 Related Guides